davidpomerenke/freedomizer/README.md

 A tool for redacting sensitive information from PDF documents using AI assistance.

+> ⚠️ **Development Notice**: This software is currently in early development and not yet ready for production use.
+Features may be incomplete or unstable.
+Use at your own risk.

 ## Features

 - Upload and view PDF documents